-To become an expert on solutions you must know how to find out more about particular responses by undertaking rapid literature searches (Step 19).
+To become an expert on solutions, you must know how to find out more about particular responses by undertaking rapid literature searches (step 19).
 You must also become an expert on situational crime prevention, the science of reducing opportunities for crime.
-Situational prevention uses the same action-research methodology as problemoriented policing and has dozens of evaluated successes to its credit.
+Situational prevention uses the same action-research methodology as problem oriented policing and has dozens of evaluated successes to its credit.
 Much of the knowledge about displacement, diffusion of benefits, repeat victimization, and many other concepts discussed in this manual have been developed by situational prevention researchers.
-The next five steps discuss the 25 techniques of situational crime prevention, which fall into five main groups (see box).
-These are defined by what Nick Tilley of the University of Nottingham Trent in the U.K. calls the mechanism through which the techniques achieve their preventive effect: increasing the effort of crime, increasing the risks, reducing the rewards, reducing provocations and removing excuses.
+The next five steps discuss the 25 techniques of situational crime prevention, which fall into five main groups (see sidebar).
+These are defined by what Nick Tilley of the University of Nottingham Trent in the United Kingdom calls the mechanism through which the techniques achieve their preventive effect: increasing the effort of crime, increasing the risks, reducing the rewards, reducing provocations, and removing excuses.

 At this point, you might be asking yourself why you should assume this responsibility for identifying solutions.
 Isn't it enough that you carry most of the burden at the scanning, analysis, and assessment stages?
 And even if you did take on this role, why should anyone pay attention to you?
 But to become a problem-solving analyst you must go beyond your traditional analytic function.
 You must become a full and equal member of the problem-solving team.
 You may be relatively junior, but your authority comes from your expert knowledge, not your position.
-People will listen if you make novel suggestions, or if you provide supporting evidence for other people's good ideas.
+People will listen if you make novel suggestions or if you provide supporting evidence for other people's good ideas.

-Twenty-Five Techniques of S Situational Crime Prevention Increase The Effort Target harden Control access to facilities Screen exits Deflect offenders Control tools/weapons Increase The Risks Extend guardianship Assist natural surveillance Reduce anonymity Use place managers Strengthen formal surveillance Reduce The Rewards 11.
-Conceal targets12.
-Remove targets13.
-Identify property14.
-Disrupt markets15.
-Deny benefits Reduce Provocations 16.
-Reduce frustrations and stress17.
-Avoid disputes18.
-Reduce arousal and temptation19.
-Neutralize peer pressure20.
-Discourage imitation Remove Excuses 21.
-Set rules22.
-Post instructions23.
-Alert conscience24.
-Assist compliance25.
-Control drugs and alcohol
+Twenty-five techniques of situational crime prevention

+Increase the effort

+- 1. Target harden

+- 2. Control access to facilities

+- 3. Screen exits

+- 4. Deflect offenders

+- 5. Control tools/weapons

+Increase the risk

+- 6. Extend guardianship

+- 7. Assist natural surveillance

+- 8. Reduce anonymity

+- 9. Use place managers

+- 10. Strengthen formal surveillance

+Reduce the reward

+- 11. Conceal targets

+- 12. Remove targets

+- 13. Identify property

+- 14. Disrupt markets

+- 15. Deny benefits

+Reduce provocations

+- 16. Reduce frustrations and stress

+- 17. Avoid disputes

+- 18. Reduce arousal and temptation

+- 19. Neutralize peer pressure

+- 20. Discourage imitation

+Remove excuses

+- 21. Set rules

+- 22. Post instructions

+- 23. Alert conscience

+- 24. Assist compliance

+- 25. Control drugs and alcohol

-Seven Criticisms of Situational Crime Prevention - and Rebuttals Criticism Rebuttal 1.
+Seven criticisms of situational crime prevention and rebuttals Criticism Rebuttal 1.
 It is simplistic and atheoretical.
 It is based on three crime opportunity theories: routine activity, crime pattern, and rational choice.
 It also draws on social psychology.
 2. It has not been shown to work; it displaces crime and often makes it worse.
 Many dozens of case studies show that it can reduce crime, usually with little displacement.
 3. It diverts attention from the root causes of crime.
 It achieves immediate results and allows time for finding longer-term solutions to crime.
 4. It is a conservative, managerial approach to the crime problem.
 It promises no more than it can deliver.
 It requires that solutions be economic and socially acceptable.
 5. It promotes a selfish, exclusionary society.
 It provides as much protection to the poor as to the rich.
 6. It promotes Big Brother and restricts personal freedoms.
 The democratic process protects society from these dangers.
 People are willing to endure inconvenience and small infringements of liberty when these protect them from crime.
 7. It blames the victim.
 It empowers victims by providing them with information about crime risks and how to avoid them.